 Blueberry Elizabeth Morningsnow is a mother, poet and musician.
 Over the last few years, she has taught writing and literature classes at the college level; developed and taught a year-long poetry & song curriculum for preschool students; begun taking viola lessons; and published a full-length book of poetry.

 Her interest in Waldorf education began in earnest when her son Finnegan attended Bean Sprouts Waldorf Preschool in Des Moines in 2013-14.
-In particular, she has been drawn to teach at Prairie Flower at a time in her life wherein she has actively sought out meaningful work that will align with her spiritual values and her artistic vision and that will also put her creative, enthusiastic, and joyful nature to good use.
+In particular, she was drawn to teach at Prairie Flower at a time in her life wherein she was actively seeking out meaningful work that aligns with her spiritual values and her artistic vision, and that also puts her creative, enthusiastic, and joyful nature to good use.

-She is so happy to be joining the Prairie Flower family, and she is excited for all the future possibilities this community holds.
+She is so happy to be part of Prairie Flower family, and she is excited for all the future possibilities this community holds.